 How does the policy compare to NAR’s Clear Cooperation Policy?
 Bright’s policy is almost identical to the policy adopted by NAR.
 Bright led the discussion on NAR’s new policy, by adopting it early and customizing it based on market needs.
 Practically, this meant an important update to NAR’s policy from 24 hours to one business day, based on Bright’s reason that often administration staff who enter listings only work Monday through Friday.
 The only difference is the effective date for NAR’s policy is May 1, 2020.
-The policy was in effect on October 16, and fines will be sent starting February 1, 2020.
+The policy was in effect on October 16, and fines began February 1, 2020.

 Was this required by the Real Estate Commission?
 No, this is a Bright policy, not a law or a state regulation.
 The Off-MLS Policy is just that, a policy that all subscribers agree to as a condition for participation in Bright.
 It does not affect real estate practitioners who do not participate in the MLS.

 Does the policy apply to rental properties?
 Yes, the Off-MLS policy includes rental (Residential Lease) listings.
 These listings will need to be entered into Bright within one business day of public marketing.
 Vacation/seasonal rentals are NOT subject to the Off-MLS policy.
 By definition, these are rentals for which the term does not exceed 180 days.
 Learn more here.